Cogmasters/concord/docs/INTERNALS.md

 encoding or decoding of an object with JSON.
 For this purpose we created our own specs for wrapping and generating API objects.

-- `specs/`
-  This is the folder we write our specs for code-generation, it contains multiple JSON templates that cane be parsed by `specs/specs-gen.c`.
+- `specs/`: This is the folder we write our specs for code-generation, it contains multiple JSON templates that are parsed by `specs/specs-gen.c`.
 To generate code from scratch simply run `make specs_gen`, the code will be placed inside of `specs-code/`.

 ## Examples

-The `examples/` folder is where place our up-to-date bot examples.
+The `examples/` folder is where we place our up-to-date bot examples.

-When adding a new feature, it is encouraged that the contributor writes an example bot to demonstrate said feature, as a sort of makeshift test for other users and developers.
+When adding a new feature it is encouraged that the contributor writes an example bot to demonstrate said feature, as a sort of makeshift test for other users and developers.

 ## APIs source-code